This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is viral syndrome?

-Viral syndrome is a general term used for a viral infection that has no clear cause.
+Viral syndrome is a term used for symptoms of an infection caused by a virus.
+Viruses are spread easily from person to person through the air and on shared items.
 Your child may have a fever, muscle aches, or vomiting.
 Other symptoms include a cough, chest congestion, or nasal congestion (stuffy nose).

 How is viral syndrome diagnosed and treated?

-Your child's healthcare provider will ask about your child's symptoms and examine him.
-An illness caused by a virus usually goes away in 7 to 10 days without treatment.
+Your child's healthcare provider will ask about your child's symptoms and examine him or her.
+An illness caused by a virus usually goes away in 10 to 14 days without treatment.
+Antibiotics are not given for a viral infection.
 Your healthcare provider may recommend the following to manage your child's symptoms:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask your child's healthcare provider how much medicine to give your child and how often to give it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.